 McDonalds in Australia do a decent cup of coffee.
 It’s not great but it’s consistently decent so I often start my day with a cup.
 Due to my travels around Australia in a decked out van I have seen how many McDonalds operate and just how many of

-Earlier last year I added a /new page to my website at https://ghuntley.com/new/ as a productivity shortcut and partly out of necessity of doing software development from an iPad.
-Reflections on software development from anywhere on an iPadThe Macbook Pro M1 is the software development laptop of
+🔎I authored this blog post whilst I was an employee of Gitpod for Gitpod.
+I no longer work at Gitpod.
+Earlier last year I added a /new page to my website at https://ghuntley.com/new/ as a productivity shortcut and partly out of necessity of doing software development from

-In what seems like a long time ago, in part because it is, I learned the catastrophic capabilities of this command the hard way and I'm sure folks my vintage have similar stories as it's essentially a right of passage in the sysadmin world.
-Back in 1996, I was 14
+🔎I authored this blog post whilst I was an employee of Gitpod for Gitpod.
+I no longer work at Gitpod.
+In what seems like a long time ago, in part because it is, I learned the catastrophic capabilities of this command the hard way, and I'm sure folks

 The Macbook Pro M1 is the software development laptop of choice yet I love my iPad considerably more.
 I'm all in with my thin client for hipsters.
 Here’s what I’ve learned over the months and how my baremetal homelab in the sky is setup.

 I'm here all by myself reading actual peer-reviewed publications from other countries where appropriate technology was rolled out to assist medical professionals whilst Australia remains in shambles.